potatomat0/twins/Documents/Twins - Documents.md

 - this screen will use google cloud API for account registration. field details are the same. the following fields are required:

 1. username: autofill the previous onboarding data
-2. email: autofll the previous onboarding data
+2. email: autofill the previous onboarding data
 3. password: standard validation
 4. retype password: standard validation